darkskyapp/string-hash/README.md

 because it obviates the need for modular arithmetic in JavaScript).

 The hashing function returns a number between 0 and 4294967295 (inclusive).

+Thanks to [cscott](https://github.com/cscott) for reminding us how integers work in JavaScript.